“We have an onboarding process, so we don’t need to put new employees through an orientation.”

-- The company’s HR representative can guide new employees through paperwork completion and collect and answer any questions they have.
+- Mandatory new employee paperwork: The company’s HR representative can guide new employees through paperwork completion and collect and answer any questions they have.

-- Again, an HR representative or benefits coordinator can present an overview of benefits to new hires, answering questions about how and when they should begin using them.
+- Introduction to benefit plans: Again, an HR representative or benefits coordinator can present an overview of benefits to new hires, answering questions about how and when they should begin using them.